+Nuclear Physics 5 credits Structure and properties of nuclei and elementary particles; symmetries and conservation laws; electromagnetic, weak, and hadronic interactions; nuclear models.
+Prerequisite: PH 205, MT 234. (winter)

+PH 475

-- PH 470 Nuclear Physics 5 credits Structure and properties of nuclei and elementary particles; symmetries and conservation las; electromagnetic, weak, and hadronic interactions; nuclear models.
-Prerequisite: PH 205, MT 234. (spring) - PH 475 Basic Physics of Nuclear Fission Reactors 5 credits Brief historical sketch, discussion of pertinent nuclear reactions, cross-sections, moderation, equation of continuity, diffusion area, Fermi age, criticality and Fermi criticallity equation, simple spherical reator.
+Basic Physics of Nuclear Fission Reactors 5 credits Brief historical sketch, discussion of pentinent nuclear reactions, cross-sections, moderation, equation of continuity, diffusion area, Fermi age, criticality and Fermi criticality equation, simple spherical reactor.
 Kinetic aspects are considered such as the role of delayed neutrons and reactor period.
 The laboratory experiments deal with diffusion area, Fermi age, multiplication factor, buckling, and control rod action.
-Prerequisites: PH 205, MT 234. - PH 481 Theoretical Physics 5 credits Topics in theoretical physics selected from statistical, thermal, and modern physics.
-Prerequisites: PH 205, MT 234. (fall) - PH 485 Quantum Mechanics 5 credits Wave-particle duality, the state function, the Schrodinger equation, one-dimensional problems, the operator formalism, matrices, central forces, angular momentum, spin, identical particles, Prerequisites: PH 205, MT 234. (fall)
+Prerequisites: PH 205: MT 234.

+PH 481 Theoretical Physics 5 credits Topics in theoretical physics selected from statistical thermal, and modern physics.
+Prerequisites: PH 205, MT 234. (fall)

+PH 485 Quantum Mechanics 5 credits

+Wave-particle duality, the state function, the Schrodinger equation, one-dimensional problems, the operator formalism, matrices, central forces, angular momentum, spin, identical particles.
+Prerequisites: PH 205, MT 234. (fall)

 PH 491 Special Topics 1-5 credits

 PH 492 Special Topics 1-5 credits

-PH 493 Special Topics 1-5 credits
+PH 492 Special Topics 1-5 credits

 PH 496 Independent Study 1-5 credits

 PH 497 Independent Study 1-5 credits

 PH 498 Independent Study 1-5 credits

-Premedical and Predental

-Thomas W. Cunningham, Ph.D., Adviser
+Premedical and Predental Thomas W. Cunningham, Ph.D., Adviser

-Students wishing to enter professional schools of human, dental, or veterinary medicine or graduate schools in biomedical studies, should matriculate in a program of studies leading to a bachelor's degree in any academic field which will give a broad training in the liberal arts and allow them to fulfill the proper requirements in the physical and biological sciences.
-Premedical students may choose any academic major; most students elect biology, chemistry, physics, general science or psychology.
+Students wishing to enter professional schools of medicine, dentistry, or veterinary medicine, or graduate schools in biomedical studies, should matriculate in a program of studies leading to a bachelor's degree in any academic field which will give a broad training in the liberal arts and fulfill the proper requirements in the physical and biological sciences.
+Students may choose any academic major; most elect biology, chemistry, physics, general science or psychology.
 With the framework of any one of the degree programs, students obtain strong backgrounds in the liberal arts through the core curriculum.
-For further clarification of degree requirements and the core curriculum, see page 26 of this bulletin.
+For further clarification of degree requirements and the core curriculum, see pages 26-28 of this bulletin.

-Most medical, dental or veterinary schools require the following undergraduate science sequences: Chemistry 121, 122, 123, 131, 132, 133, 241, 242, 243, 251, 252; Biology 165, 166, 167, 270, 271 or BL 310, 326 and Physics 105, 106, 107.
-Professional schools also recommended calculus, biochemistry, or physical chemistry.
+Most medical, dental or veterinary schools require the following undergraduate science sequences: Chemistry 121, 122, 123, 131, 132, 133, 241, 242, 243, 251, 252; Biology 165, 166, 167, 270, 271 or 310, 326; and Physics 105, 106, 107.
+Professional schools also recommend calculus, biochemistry, or physical chemistry.
 Students are advised to consult the bulletins of the professional schools to which they wish to apply to acquaint themselves with specific requirements other than those listed.
 Students should plan to complete preprofessional requirements by the end of their junior year, at which time they should take the MCAT, DAT, VAT tests.
 Application for admittance to professional schools should be made during the summer or fall of the senior year.